Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ### Database Exports ###

-Exports of MSG databases and other databases occur according to a predefined schedule.
+Exports of MSG databases _and other databases_ occur according to a predefined schedule.
 The exports consist of gzip compressed SQL scripts that are stored both on local storage and cloud storage.
 Storage to the Google Drive service is supported at this time.
 Database exports are verified by their MD5 checksums.
-Individual export archives are shared to a predefined recipient list at the time of export.
+Individual export archives are shared with reader permissions to a predefined recipient list at the time of export.
+The list of databases that are exported are found in the local config option under **[Exports]** as **dbs_to_export**.

 ### Utility Scripts ###